rsmith-nl/scripts/README.rst

 ----------

 Analogue to ``vid2mkv.py``, but converts to `H.264`_ (using the x264_ encoder) / AAC_ streams in an MP4_ container.
+It also requires Python 3.4+.

 .. _H.264: http://en.wikipedia.org/wiki/H.264/MPEG-4_AVC
 .. _x264: http://www.videolan.org/developers/x264.html